1 cup Chicken Brothlow-sodium

 - Notes and Tips

 I can’t say enough goodies about salmon.
 It’s rich in omega-3 fatty acids along with B vitamins, potassium, and antioxidants.
-Because studies have shown that it reduces the danger of heart condition, the American Heart Association recommends eating fish like salmon twice every week.
-Not only that, but it’s a also great source of lean protein, packing in 22- to 25-grams of protein per 3.5-ounce serving.
+Because studies have shown that it reduces the danger of heart conditions, the American Heart Association recommends eating fish like salmon twice every week.
+Not only that, but it’s also a great source of lean protein, packing in 22- to 25-grams of protein per 3.5-ounce serving.
 It’s not all about nutrition, either.
 Salmon features a mild flavor and flaky texture that creates it tastes good with almost anything.
 You’ll encrust it in pistachios, cook it with wine and garlic, or turn it into this recipe for Steamed Salmon with Sweet Ginger Soy Glaze.
 It works as well with Asian-inspired flavors!

 Frequent salmon consumption may help reduce symptoms of hysteria and depression, protect fetal brain health in pregnancy, and reduce the danger of age-related memory problems.
+It is also packed with healthy fats and oils that can improve many bodily functions and aid in critical system from the stomach to the brain.

 Salmon may be a nutritional powerhouse that gives several impressive health benefits.